Henry Leroy Finch Jr.

 Henry Leroy Finch, Jr. (August 8, 1921 – August 22, 1997) was an American scholar and professor of philosophy and a pacifist organizer.

 Early life and education

 Roy Finch was born in New York City the oldest child of Henry Le Roy Finch and Mary Farquhar Baker.
 His grandfather was Stephen Baker, President of the Bank of the Manhattan Company.
 He had three brothers: Charles B. Finch Jr., Stephen Baker Finch, and John Finch.
-He attended the Buckley School, Phillips Academy, and Yale University (B.A., 1940).
+He attended the Buckley School, Phillips Academy, and Yale University (B.A., 1940), where he was Vice-Chairman of the Yale News.
 During World War II he registered as a conscientious objector.
 After the war he earned a Ph.D. in Philosophy at Columbia University, writing a dissertation on the pre-Socratic philosophers.

 Career in philosophy and religion

 Finch was a professor of philosophy at Sarah Lawrence College from 1952 to 1972 and in the Department of Philosophy at Hunter College from 1973 to 1989.
 His eclectic awareness of the importance of a diversity of world religions, far ahead of its time, encompassed Buddhism, Confucianism, Hinduism, Judaism, and Taoism.
 He founded the Seminars in World Religion at Columbia University, was active in the Gurdjieff Foundation, and organized the first conference on Buddhist thinker Dogen ever held in the United States.
 Author of works on Ludwig Wittgenstein and Simone Weil, in 1970 he was one of the founders of the American Weil Society.